brian-jordan/PythonBluetoothServer/README.md

 3. Run the command <tt>sudo sdptool add SP</b>

-On Raspberry Pi 3 you will also need to run the server code as root; for example:
+On Raspberry Pi 3 we also found it necessary to run the server code as root; for example:

 <pre>
 % sudo python3 lowhigh_server.py`